Berkeley-CS61B/website-sp24/projects/proj1c/index.md

 See [this page](http://electronics.howstuffworks.com/speaker6.htm) for more.
 If you simply do `StdAudio.play(0.9)` and never play anything again, the diaphragm shown in the image would just be sitting still 9/10ths of the way forwards.

-Complete `GuitarString.java` so that it implements steps 1 and 2 of the Karplus-Strong algorithm.
+Complete `GuitarString.java` so that it implements the Karplus-Strong algorithm.
 Note that you will have to fill your `Deque61B` buffer with zeros in the `GuitarString` constructor.
-Step 3 will be done by the client of the `GuitarString` class.
+Part of the process will be handled by the client of the
+`GuitarString` class.
+You are only required to complete the tasks labeled with `TODO`.

 {: .danger}
 >Do not call `StdAudio.play` in `GuitarString.java`.
 This will cause the